 Among the Trees

 At age 21, I sat on the deck of a northern California home that overlooked a redwood, oak and madrone forest.
 The morning fog slowly revealed a magnificent beauty, and my own awakening.
-Scotch broom’s sweet fragrance filled the air.
+Honey-scented Scotch broom sweetened the air.

 Not only are trees essential for life, but as the longest living species on earth, they give us a link between the past, present and future.